aaroncymor/number-system-conversion-python/README.md

 	Hexadecimal to Binary
 	Hexadecimal to Octal

-These contains a library of functions for each conversion which is written in Python.
+This is written in Python.
 Please do note that these functions returns each digit of a number in a list except for decimal conversion.